 Canada's free healthcare and education for its citizens and permanent residents is what sets it apart from many others and is a big draw for people who want to immigrate to Canada.

 Healthcare is subsidized by the Canadian government and in some provinces like Alberta, you may even qualify for free over the counter and prescription medication if you are under the age of 25 years old.
 For Filipino’s who enjoy free healthcare back home, this is a reassuring factor when making the decision to move to Canada from the Philippines.

 For Filipino’s who are moving to Canada with their children, the fact that education is subsidized by the Canadian government right through to secondary school is a big plus.
 In addition, Canada is home to 4 of the top 20 Universities in the world, so you can rest assured that your children will have access to world-class institutions of tertiary education.

-Canada does not have a population large enough to supply its labor force with enough skilled workers, so they have turned to immigration to solve this problem.
-Through immigration programs such as Express Entry and the Provincial Nominee Program, the applications of candidates who possess the required skilled education and work experience to fulfil the needs of the Canadian labor market at any given time.
+Canada does not have a population large enough to supply its labour force with enough skilled workers, so they have turned to immigration to solve this problem.
+Through immigration systems and programs such as Express Entry and Provincial Nominee Program, the applicants with the required skilled education and work experience are able to help boost the Canadian economy by fulfilling the needs of the Canadian labour market.